sentouki/Artify/README.md

 # Artify ![Artify](https://raw.githubusercontent.com/sentouki/Artify/master/Artify/assets/icons/artify.png)
 ###### a fun project of mine
 ## Description
-Artify allows you to easily download artwork from an artist.
+Artify allows you to easily download artwork of an artist from a platform of your choice.
 The App uses ArtAPI lib which is also part of this project.

 ## Using